 Once your seedlings sprout, they’ll need 12-14 hours of light a day.
 Even if you have terrific south-facing windows to grow them in, you’ll probably still need some extra artificial help.
 Fluorescent lights or LEDs are your best bet.
 Make sure to rotate your seedlings as they grow to keep them from leaning over.

 We use Haus Bright full-spectrum lights.
 Caleb clapped them from above so that the light is spread evenly over all of our seedlings.
-If you want more information on how to use artificial light for your plants, I have an entire blog post HERE.
+If you want more information on using artificial light for your plants, I have an entire blog post HERE.

 The Best Soil for Starting Seeds